Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 For something fun, try the Mammoth Rock N Bowl, a bar which doubles up as a bowling alley.

-You’ll likely spend more per night on a hotel room or lodge and you’ll also spend slightly more on activities and food.
+I spent more per night on my hotel room and spent slightly more on activities and food.

 If budget is a problem for you then Mammoth Lakes will be a better option as you’ll spend less overall.